 Self-care doesn’t always mean bubble baths and face masks.
 Sometimes self-care means doing hard things or things you don’t really want to do but know they will improve your life, well-being, health and/or happiness.
 And sometimes self-care involves doing things you might not even think of as self-care at first – like decluttering your house!

 But decluttering and simplifying your home and your life can be an important form of self-care for many of us.
-It allows us to live in a space that nourishes us and provides a haven to rest and relax.
-Instead of a cluttered, messy home that adds to our stress and gives us a to-do list that feels never-ending.
+It allows you to live in a space that nourishes you and provides a haven to rest and relax.
+Instead of a cluttered, messy home that adds to your stress and gives you a to-do list that feels never-ending.

 Decluttering doesn’t solve all of life’s problems.
-But it certainly gets rid of a big source of stress in our lives.
+But it certainly gets rid of a big source of stress in your life.
 Giving you more time and energy to spend on things other than just managing all the stuff you own!

 25. “You don’t need more space.
 You need less stuff.”